HEARTHANDCARAVAN

 To grind herbs and medicinals to a fine powder you may choose to use one of several different tools

-You may want to get some adorable baker's twine to tie herbs up if you are hanging them to dry, but one reason I love dehydration as a preservation method is how easy and accessible to everyone it is!
+Mortar and Pestle Spice Grinder You may want to get some adorable baker's twine to tie herbs up if you are hanging them to dry, but one reason I love dehydration as a preservation method is how easy and accessible to everyone it is!
+Final Thoughts

 I hope that the idea of growing and preserving your own herbs and flowers seems more accessible to you, and you consider it!
 Even if you don't want to grow your own, preserving some orange peel from the grocery store, or some flowers from the local nursery goes a long way in starting your own stockpile of herbal remedies and helps us be a bit more self-sufficient.